RMST-based multiple contrast tests in general factorial designs

+Unfortunately, we cannot use the studentized permutation approach for approximating the joint limiting distribution.
+That is because

-as $n\to\infty$ in probability similarly as in the proof of Theorem~\ref{Perm}, where $\mathbf{Z}^{\pi}\sim\mathcal{N}_k(\mathbf{0}_k, \boldsymbol{\Sigma}^{\pi})$.
-Since (\ref{eq:PermLimitingDistr}) and the limiting distribution in (\ref{eq:MultiAsymptotic}) are generally not equal in distribution, the studentized permutation approach is not consistent for the multiple testing problem. \\ However, we can approximate the critical values via the groupwise bootstrap as introduced above.
+as $n\to\infty$ {holds} similarly as in the proof of Theorem~\ref{Perm}, where $\mathbf{Z}^{\pi}\sim\mathcal{N}_k(\mathbf{0}_k, \boldsymbol{\Sigma}^{\pi})$.
+Since {the limiting distributions in} (\ref{eq:PermLimitingDistr}) and (\ref{eq:MultiAsymptotic}) are generally not equal in distribution, the studentized permutation approach is not consistent for the multiple testing problem. \\ However, we can approximate the critical values via the groupwise bootstrap as introduced above.
 The difference here is that the covariance structures of the groups are not altered since the bootstrap observations are drawn within each group.
 The asymptotic validity is guaranteed by the following theorem.

 \begin{theorem} Under all hypotheses $\mathcal{H}_{0,\ell}$ and $\mathcal{H}_{1,\ell}$, we have